diovisgood/diovisgood.github.io/_posts/2022-06-22-text-embeddings-computation.md

 #### Pros and Cons

-Experiments show that embeddings produced this way are correct and suitable for the task of text comparison.
+Experiments show that embeddings produced this can be used for the task of text comparison.

 This approach has the benefit as the dimensions of an embedding vector are interpretable.
 I.e. each dimension corresponds to some category.